Franco-IC/todo-app-api/README.md

 ### `GET` `/`
  - success: returns a JSON containing an array with all the Tasks in the DB.
- - exception: returns status 404 and a JSON with the message 'No tasks.'.
+ - exception: returns status 404 and a JSON with the message 'No tasks'.

 ``` bash
 GET site/api/tasks